 Dhokla is one of the oldest traditional foods of Gujarat, which is not only loved by Gujaratis, but another part of the country is also crazy about this sweet & sour snack.

 This forerunner Indian vegan cuisine is made of chickpea powder and rice.
 The ingredients are fermented to make a batter and steamed with a brush of oil.
 Later, the steam Dhoklas can tamper with coriander seeds, mustard seeds and curry leaves while serving.

-This is one of the best vegetarian dishes of North India, which is native to Punjab and Rajasthan.
+This is one of the vegetarian dishes of North India, which is native to Punjab and Rajasthan.
 To make this tasty Indian dish, you will need fresh cottage cheese and green peas.
 Add yummy tomato puree, garam masala (spices), onion, garlic, ginger and butter/yogurt to make Matar Paneer – the delicacy of Punjab, Rajasthan, and charm of the other states in India.

 Nowadays, most of the vegetarians make this recipe on various occasions.
 Enjoy this traditional Indian cuisine by dipping it with your chapatti, bread, nan, puri or paratha to feel the taste.

 Are you a street food lover?
 If yes, then Vada Pav can be your craze.
 This traditional delicacy of Maharashtra is the local gastronomy of whole Mumbai and throughout India.

 Vada Pav is the fusion of chilli, boiled potato patty sandwiched in a bread roll known as Pav.
 This is one of the simple and cost-effective snacks in India which has gained high popularity among the food lovers.
 The salty-sour combination of this Indian burger is a worldwide famous cuisine.

 After talking about salty, sour and spicy recipes, your sweet tooth may start craving.
 Isn’t it?